Treaties of Tirana: The Kingdom of Albania

-First Treaty of Tirana (1926)
+Tirana treaty of 1920

+A first treaty of Tirana between Italy and Albania was signed on 2 August 1920 to end hostilities between Italian troops and Albanian nationalists in the aftermath of World War I, some years before the rise to power of Mussolini in Italy and Zog in Albania.
+This agreement contained the following clause:

+Italy recognized Albania as independent (despite plans to create an Italian mandate over Albania) and abandoned Vlorë (Italian-occupied since 1914), while retaining a diplomatic protection to guarantee Albania's autonomy and annexing Saseno.

+The Italian prime minister of the time, Giovanni Giolitti, described his decision to sign the treaty in the following terms.

+Mussolini upheld the treaty and unleashed the crisis of Corfu against Greece when an Italian mission sent to determine the Albanian-Greek borders was attacked by the Greeks.

+Tirana treaty of 1926

-On November 27, 1926, Italy signed with Albania the First Treaty of Tirana (Pakti i Parë i Tiranës), the Treaty of Peace and Security, in Albanian Pakti Italo-Shqiptar i Miqësisë dhe i Sigurimit.
+On November 27, 1926, Italy signed with Albania the Pakti i Parë i Tiranës, the Treaty of Peace and Security, in Albanian Pakti Italo-Shqiptar i Miqësisë dhe i Sigurimit.
 The treaty had a duration validity of five years.
 It pushed Tirana to accept Italian officers and ranking members into their army and police to oversee the Albanian army and train it.
 King Zog fearing that the unrest of his people will lead to the loss of his throne, signed the treaty.
 Italy proclaimed Albania as its "guarantor".
 The two countries would provide support to each other, whether it be military or economic.
 The treaty consisted of five articles.